 Full-Pay Deuces Wild

-Video Poker Machine PhotoAnyone who has ever placed a few bets on video poker is well familiar with the game of Deuces Wild.
-This variation, along with the all-time classic Jacks or Better, is one of the most popular video poker games in the world and an absolute must for any casino, be it an online or a landbased one.
-Similarly to all video poker variants, Deuces Wild is not that difficult to learn as far as rules and gameplay are concerned.
-Then again, learning the rules only will hardly suffice for one to emerge a winner as the key thing to do is to adopt a suitable strategy that corresponds to the specifics of Deuces Wild.
+Video Poker Machine PhotoAnyone who has ever placed a few bets on video poker is well acquainted with the game of Deuces Wild.
+This variation, along with the all-time classic Jacks or Better, is one of the most popular video poker games in the world and an absolute must for any casino, be it an online or a land-based one.
+Like all video poker variants, Deuces Wild is not that difficult to learn as far as rules and gameplay are concerned.
+Then again, merely learning the rules will hardly suffice for one to emerge a winner, as the key is to adopt a suitable strategy that corresponds to the specifics of Deuces Wild.

 The Basics of Deuces Wild Video Poker

-Deuces Wild is the most popular form of video poker which is not based on the commonly played Jacks or Better.
-One of the compelling features of the game that attracts the interest of players is its very volatility.
-In Deuces Wild, winning streaks are a frequent occurrence but unfortunately, the same is valid for losing streaks as well.
+Deuces Wild is the most popular form of video poker that is not based on the commonly played Jacks or Better.
+One of the game’s most compelling features is its pronounced volatility.
+In Deuces Wild, winning streaks occur frequently, but unfortunately, the same is true of losing streaks as well.

-The game is similar to other video poker variants in many respects because it utilises a full French deck, containing 52 cards where the jokers are removed.
+The game is similar to other video poker variants in many respects because it utilises a full French deck, containing 52 cards from which the jokers have been removed.
 There is one major peculiarity, however, which sets Deuces Wild apart from all other video poker variants.
 The four deuces (or the cards that have a face value of 2) are assigned the role of wild cards.
-As such, they can substitute for all other cards in the deck, which naturally would enable players to complete winning hands in near-miss situations.
+As such, they can substitute for all other cards in the deck, which naturally enables players to complete winning hands in near-miss situations.

-Other than that, the game is hardly any different than most video poker variations.
+Other than that, the game is hardly any different from most video poker variations.
 Players are again allowed to wager anywhere between one and five credits per hand and can choose what coin denomination to use.
-The upper limit is typically set to 1.00 while the lowest coin value is normally 0.01.
-When the bet is placed, you receive five cards on the deal at random and are required to make the right choice of discards to improve your chances of collecting a payout.
-Wild cards are normally held since they can potentially substitute for missing cards in qualifying hands.
+The upper limit is typically set to 1.00, while the lowest coin value is normally 0.01.
+Once the bet is placed, you receive five cards and must decide which to discard in order to improve your chances of collecting a payout.
+Wild cards are normally held, since they can potentially substitute for missing cards in qualifying hands.

 Once players have selected what to hold, the discards are replaced with some of the remaining 47 cards from the deck.
 If a winning combination is completed after the draw, players are paid in accordance with the game’s paytable.
-As is the case with all video poker games, Deuces Wild players are advised to always bet the maximum number of credits per hand because this will ensure they collect a hefty bonus of 4,000 coins should they happen to hit a natural Royal Flush.
-The latter is a Royal where no wild cards are used to complete the hand.
-Continue reading to learn more about what the paytable of a full-pay Deuces Wild game has to offer as well as what the differences in terms of hand ranking are.
+As is the case with all video poker games, Deuces Wild players are advised to always bet the maximum number of credits per hand, because this will ensure they collect a hefty bonus of 4,000 coins should they happen to hit a natural Royal Flush.
+The latter is a Royal Flush in which no wild cards are used to complete the hand.
+Continue reading to learn more about what the paytable of a full-pay Deuces Wild game has to offer, as well as the differences in hand ranking.

 Deuces Wild screenshot